Higher Education Act of 1965 Consumer Information

 All current students are expected to familiarize themselves with the student handbook which includes a summarized copy of the content of this policy.
 [Policy updated 2015-02-05]

-- Residence Life – Residence Life at Crown College is intended to provide a meaningful experience in personal growth.
-By living with others in a residence hall, you can form new friendships, interact with people from different backgrounds and learn more about yourself.
-Crown College is committed to building a community where thoughtfulness, trust and mutual respect characterize life in the residence halls.
-More information about our housing options, meal plans and student services can be found on our Campus Community page under the About heading.
+Residence Life at Crown College is intended to provide a meaningful experience in personal growth.
+By living with others in a residence hall, students can form new friendships, interact with people from different backgrounds, and learn more about themselves.
+Crown College is committed to building a community where thoughtfulness, trust, and mutual respect characterize life in the residence halls.
+More information about our housing options, meal plans, and student services can be found here: https://www.crown.edu/crown-culture/ .

-- Extracurricular Activities – Students on our campus actively participate in athletics, bible studies, cultural events, friendly residence hall competitions, intramural sports, the infamous Homecoming Regatta, numerous clubs and organizations, as well as playing on our championship 18-hole disc golf course.
-The campus is also just a half hour from the Twin Cities.
+Students on our campus actively participate in athletics, Bible studies, cultural events, intramural sports, the Homecoming Regatta, numerous clubs, and organizations, as well as playing on our championship 18-hole disc golf course.
+The campus is also just 30 minutes from the Twin Cities.

-- Campus Services – Our campus services include career services, information technology, the college library, food services at three locations, study labs, health services, counseling services and the college store.
-You can learn more about these services on our Campus Community page under the About heading.
+Our campus services include career services, information technology, the college library, food services at three locations, study labs, health services, counseling services and the Campus store.
+You can learn more about these services here: https://www.crown.edu/crown-culture/student-benefits/.

-- Teacher Preparation Program Report – A complete report for Crown College can be found at the Title II Website here .
+A complete report for Crown College can be found at the Title II Website here.

 - Assistance Available from Federal, State, Local and Institutional Programs – With 98 percent of our students receiving some form of financial aid, we’ll work with you to help determine the best possible financial aid package available to you given your unique circumstances.
-Check out our Financial Services page to learn more.
+Check out our Cost + Aid page to learn more.

 - Federal Student Financial Aid Penalties for Drug Law Violations – Crown College will provide to each student, upon enrollment, a separate, clear and conspicuous written notice that advises the student that a conviction for any offense, during a period of enrollment for which the student was receiving Title IV, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs, will result in the loss of eligibility for any Title IV, HEA grant, loan, or work-study assistance (HEA Sec.
 484(r)(1)); (20 U.S.C.
 1091(r)(1)).